Jump to the ‘Best of’ Brazil Gallery

 |Internet (Wifi Access / Local SIM Usage)||Local SIM cards are cheap and access speeds are comparable to USA / Europe.
 Vivo was the best for coverage.
 Best to buy the SIM from an official store cause you can register your Passport at the same time.
 (This is required to use the SIM card after a few days)|

 Brazil is relatively safe.
 Big cities have areas that should be avoided.
-Any seasoned traveller will have a sense of these areas and should avoid flashing expensive items around.
+Any seasoned traveler will have a sense of these areas and you should always avoid flashing expensive items around.
 Theft/Pick Pocketing is common in the nightlife areas of most mid to large cities.

-As for Motorbike security, I always try and park the Moto off the street.
-All places are very accommodating for this.
+As for Motorbike security, I always try and park the motorcycle off the street.
+All places are very accommodating and always make an extra effort to help with security.